salexkidd/restframework-definable-serializer/README.md

 ```

 # samples
-You can try drf-definable-serializer. see example_project
+You can try restframework-definable-serializer. see example_project